Menu

 SPECIAL SESSION

-• Presentation of awards for best student short talks and student/postdoc posters - Chair: Mary McKenna, PhD
+• Presentation of awards for best student short talks and student/postdoc posters - Mary McKenna, PhD

 • Meeting wrap up & closing comments - Jordi Duran, PhD